-2014 AI (See Impediments: #1, #2, #3, #4, #5 #7, #8) (See Goals: #2, #9)
+2020 AI (See Impediments: #1, #2, #3, #4, #5 #7, #8) (See Goals: #2, #9)

 Often, legal representation is needed to enforce fair housing rights.
 In response, the City provided financial support for the Housing Equality Law Project, administered by Southern Minnesota Regional Legal Services (SMRLS) which provides fair housing enforcement services.
 With this grant, the City funds legal support to assist Saint Paul residents who are treated unfairly when seeking or maintaining their housing.
 Legal services include negotiated settlements, assisting with filing of complaints with enforcement agencies, and representing people in court.
 Persons who benefit from these services include low-income individuals, persons of color, immigrants and refugees, disabled persons, and female heads of households and their families who were treated unfairly, and in violation of anti-discrimination laws, by landlords when they look for housing, live in housing, or try to keep their housing.
-The City also contracted CDBG-CV funds to partially fund SMRLS's legal representation for residents experiencing homelessness or those at-risk of becoming homeless to stabilize their housing.
+The City also contracted CDBG-CV funds to partially fund SMRLS's legalrepresentation for residents experiencing homelessness or those at-risk of becoming homeless to stabilize their housing.

-The City of Saint Paul funds a portion of Homeline's tenant call line.
+The City of Saint Paul funded a portion of Homeline's tenant call line up to 2024.
 This grant is also overseen by HREEO.
+The Office of Financial Empowerment also assisted with additional funding in 2023.